DAILY BEST KNOWLEDGE

 Mesopotamians learned how to use their complex flooding environments for farming.
 They had walled cities with temples, called ziggurats, and marketplaces, which remain the model marks for the future.

-Learn more about Mesopotamia’s legacy on Ancient History Encyclopedia.
+Learn more about Mesopotamia’s legacy on the Ancient History Encyclopedia.

 2. Ancient Egyptian Civilization: Masters of the Nile